 Jane BaldwinJane Baldwin, my 3rd great-grandmother, is the end-of-the-line, dead-end, Brick Wall in the Baldwin family research.
 Over the last thirty years, I have spent countless hours researching Jane in major libraries, local county libraries, court houses, Texas State Archives, online databases, and everywhere else I could think of.
 I have hired researchers, written letters, cold-called Baldwins out of phone books, posted queries online, tested my DNA, and anything else I could think of.
 I have even researched Jane's neighbors and associates hoping to find a connection.
 None-nada-zip-zero-zilch...

 A number of years ago, Kevin Thompson (4th cousin once removed) and I collaborated our research efforts.
 He, then, wrote the following article about our Jane Baldwin.
-Kevin did such a great job writing a research report, that I am re-posting his article (with his permission).
+Kevin did such a great job writing the research report that I am re-posting his article (with his permission).
 Enjoy.

 I encourage any descendants of Jane Baldwin and John & Louisa Thomas to participate in DNA testing!

 The article posted below is courtesy of the Thompson Family Genealogy Blog: Leaf, Stem, Branch, and Root.
 Kevin posted a continuation of Jane's story here.
 My additions are highlighted in brown.

 by Kevin Thompson